WEVV-TV: As a dual affiliate

 WEVV-DT2's first logo as "Fox 44", used from July 1, 2011, to July 1, 2015.

 In 2010, Fox and Nexstar Broadcasting Group, owner of WTVW, entered into a dispute over affiliation fees.
 Nexstar and Fox were in negotiations for nearly a year as Fox sought further fees to give it a share of stations' retransmission consent earnings, a practice to which some station groups objected.
 On May 11, 2011, Fox announced it had signed a new affiliation agreement to move its programming to the 44.2 subchannel of WEVV effective July 1.
-To provide a high-definition feed of the 44.2 subchannel to antenna viewers in Evansville, Henderson, and Owensboro, as well as and cable and satellite providers, WEVV-TV activated low-power station W47EE-D ahead of the affiliation switch.
+To provide a high-definition feed of the 44.2 subchannel to antenna viewers in Evansville, Henderson, and Owensboro, as well as cable and satellite providers, WEVV-TV activated low-power station W47EE-D ahead of the affiliation switch.
 What had been known as My44 became Fox44 with the switch, though MyNetworkTV programming simply moved from 7–9 p.m. to 9–11 p.m.

 Bayou City Broadcasting ownership and news relaunch

 On April 24, 2013, Communications Corporation of America announced the sale of its stations to Nexstar, which now owned WEHT and operated WTVW, for $270 million.
 Under FCC rules, duopolies were not permissible in a market with fewer than eight full-power TV stations.
 Instead, Nexstar originally opted to sell WEVV to Rocky Creek Communications, Inc. a company founded by Shirley Green; Nexstar would have operated the station under a shared services agreement (SSA), bringing it under common operation with WEHT and WTVW.
 However, the deal came as the FCC began closely scrutinizing sharing agreements between two or more television stations within the same market.
 With the ComCorp sale still pending, Nexstar changed tack.
 It announced on August 4, 2014, that it would instead sell WEVV to The Woodlands, Texas–based Bayou City Broadcasting (owned by DuJuan McCoy, who is African American) for $18.6 million.
 Bayou City assumed control at the start of January 2015 and within a week entered into a carriage dispute with Dish Network over retransmission consent fees which lasted for nearly a month.

 Bayou City ownership brought major changes to WEVV.
-It moved out of the Main Street studio and to WTVW's former studios on Carpenter Street, which had sat vacant since that station merged into WEHT; the Main Street facility is now occupied by public broadcasting WNIN-FM and WNIN TV, which moved in in 2017.
+It moved out of the Main Street studio and to WTVW's former studios on Carpenter Street, which had sat vacant since that station merged into WEHT; the Main Street facility is now occupied by public broadcasting WNIN-FM and WNIN TV, which moved in during 2017.
 The move coincided with the return of local news to channel 44.
 Before taking control, McCoy announced his intention to restore newscasts for the first time since 2001.
 The newscasts premiered on August 3, 2015, consisting of morning news (4:30 to 7 a.m. on CBS and Fox and 7 to 9 a.m. on Fox alone) plus half-hour noon, 5 p.m., 6 p.m., and 10 p.m. broadcasts on CBS and an hour-long 9 p.m. newscast on Fox.